 Whether you are completely new to photo editing – or you are wanting to move from a basic photo editor to something more advanced – our Lightroom training will introduce you to this powerful software and show you some of the amazing things you can do with it.
-On our one day workshops, you will learn how to use Lightroom to:
+Our training can show you how to:

 - safely download images from your digital camera and import them into Lightroom

 - view and organize your photographs within Lightroom’s Library

 - quickly sort through your images to select the best ones

 - improve your images as a whole and in selected areas to make them “pop”

 - creatively convert images to black and white, and add tones to them

 - add special effects to enhance mood

 - automate tasks so you spend less time in front of the computer

-- export images to other software (such as Photoshop or Photoshop Elements) for specific tasks that Lightroom can’t do
+- export images to other software (such as Photoshop or Photoshop Elements) to do any specific tasks that Lightroom can’t do

-- share your images via email, by sending them to the web, or as prints
+- share your images via email, by posting them on the web, or as prints

 Lightroom does all this while at the same time protecting your original files so that you never overwrite or degrade them (particularly important for JPEG shooters), and without you having to fill up your computer’s hard drive with lots of extra copies in different file formats (particularly important for users with smaller capacity SSDs or laptops).